Capstone Project & Symposium

 • Introduction: My name is ______ , I’m a ________ major in my ____ year.
 I’m interested in a career in _______ upon graduation or I’m interested in the _______ field or I’m interested in going to _______ school.

 • Talk about your experience in and out of the classroom using your poster.
 What experiences (both within and outside of CAE) have been most meaningful to you?
-How did they contribute to your growth in different leadership competencies?
+How did they contribute to your growth?

 • What did you learn about yourself during your college journey?
 How are these lessons already shaping your present and future?